haridas/RabbitChat/README.md

 HOW to RUN
 ==========

-Enter in to tornado application folder and run the python script.
+Enter in to tornado application folder and run the python script:

-#cd tornado_app
+    >cd tornado_app

-#python rabbit_chat.py
+    >python rabbit_chat.py

 Take this URL http://localhost:8888/chat on your browser(Chrome or Firefox 4, the browser should support websocket.)